 By completing the Queen’s Scout Award, a young person can also fulfil the requirements for the Duke of Edinburgh’s Gold Award.

-The Queen’s Scout Award will typically require a weekly commitment to meet the requirements of the award.
+The Queen’s Scout Award will typically require a weekly commitment over a minimum 12-month period to meet the requirements of the award.
 The weekly commitment will be to activities such as physical recreation, skill and volunteering.
 Additional commitments such as weekends will be required for expeditions and residential experiences.

 The Queen’s Scout Award is recognised by the presentation of a certificate and a badge that can be worn on Scout uniform.
 A pin badge is also available for non-uniform occasions.

 Provider: Scouts Scotland